 The Sea Island Hurricane of 1893, 4th deadliest in U.S. history

-A major hurricane which eventually came to be known as the Sea Islands Hurricane struck head-on near Savannah, Georgia.
+A major hurricane which eventually came to be known as the Sea Islands Hurricane struck head-on near Savannah, GA killing 2,000+ people in the Lowcountry.

 The date was August 27th, 1893.
 The surprise storm killed an estimated 2,000+ people, mostly from the heavy storm surge that it carried with it.
 Many of the dead were inhabitants of the Sea Islands of Beaufort, with 20,000 or more left homeless as nearly every building along the barrier islands were damaged beyond repair.
 Some estimated it’s storm surge to be a whopping 16 ft.
 This caused a great deal of destruction along the coastline and Sea Islands in both South Carolina and Georgia.
 Along with much smaller local islands, St. Helena, Hilton Head, Daufuskie, Parris, and Lady’s Islands were all devastated.